enkidevs/curriculum/r/r-core/functions-in-r/README.md

-name: Intro to Functions
+name: Functions Intro

-description: Function basics.
+description: Learn the basics of functions; how to define and call them, and more.

 insights:
   - functions-in-r